CERTIFICATION COURSE REQUIREMENTS

 |Env Studies 248||American Environmental History|

-Specific course requirements are listed on the following pages in this Handbook, but students should consult with an advisor in their major department.
+Specific course requirements are listed in the TEP Handbook (http://www.iwu.edu/edstudies/handbooks/), but students should consult with an advisor in their major department.

 All science majors must demonstrate proficiency in the core science standards. as well as the content area standards specific to one’s designation (major) .
 The APT test, Grades 6-12 (103) is required prior to recommendation for certification.
 Registration can be completed here.